AutobatIndustries/LabFoundation/Config/README.md

 ## Overview

 AWS Config provides a detailed view of your AWS resources, their configurations, relationships, and how they change over time.
 It’s also a key dependency for Security Hub controls.
-But enabling everything by default can quickly lead to high costs and an overwhelming volume of alerts—especially in a lab setting.
+But enabling everything by default can quickly lead to high costs and an overwhelming volume of alerts in a lab setting.

 To support flexible, secure experimentation, I’ve added two options for managing Config more efficiently.